Hedgehogues/new-year-contest-boosters/README.md

 * [get_yandex_ratings.ipynb](https://github.com/Hedgehogues/new_year_contest_boosters/blob/master/get_yandex_ratings.ipynb) - getting ratings using the hidden API of Yandex.
 The implementation of the parser is in [yandex/](https://github.com/Hedgehogues/new_year_contest_boosters/tree/master/yandex).
 Here are the data from Yandex.
 * [1.png](https://github.com/Hedgehogues/new_year_contest_boosters/blob/master/1.png) - the importance of features by lgbm
 * Happy Data Year.rar - the decision of Alexandra Zhuravskaya
+* [analytics/](https://github.com/Hedgehogues/new_year_contest_boosters/blob/master/analytics/) -- Analytics on the results of the competition

 ## Yandex geocoder